mmDigital-dev/DOTS-Framework/index.md

 ### 🚀 Performance & Core Engine

-* **ReadOnly Optimization**: Refine the internal dependency graph to better leverage `ReadOnly` parameters for even higher query concurrency.
+* **ReadOnly Optimization**: Refine the internal scheduling dependencies to better leverage `ReadOnly` parameters for even higher query concurrency.
-* **Custom Struct Registration**: Allow users to register custom unmanaged structs (like float3) to be treated as "Direct Access" types within LinkedObjects, bypassing generic overhead.
+* **Custom Struct Registration**: Allow users to register custom unmanaged structs (like float3) to be treated as compatible types within LinkedObjects, bypassing structure flattening.
 * **Entity Type Support**: Add support for the `Entity` type as a query parameter to allow direct referencing outside the framework.
 * **Refined Execution Ordering**: Implement a priority system (e.g., `[UpdateTemplate(Order = 10)]`) to allow manual control over the scheduling sequence when logic depends on specific execution flow.

 ### 🛠️ Developer Experience (DX)
 * **Configurable String Sizes**: Add a project-wide setting to customize the default size of FixedString types (e.g., switching from 128 to 64 or 512 bytes) via the Editor menu.
+* **Framework Generation Config**: A configuration menu to toggle specific code generation features, such as Getter/Setter APIs and other framework-specific options.
 * **Framework Info Menu**: A new Editor window to visualize which fields are currently visible to the generator and how you can access them in the LinkedObject.
 * **Code Analyzer**: Integrated analyzers to provide feedback (warnings/suggestions) on framework related code.
 * **Automatic Access Generator**: A tool to automatically generates your code between the safe **Getter/Setter API** and the high-performance **Direct Access** mode for generated fields.